emilkrebs/WatchLock/README.md

 1. Download the latest version of WatchLock on your phone from the [releases page](https://github.com/emilkrebs/WatchLock/releases/latest).
 3. Open the apk-file and tap install.

 You may get a security warning when installing the app.
 This is because the app is not signed by Google.
-You can safely ignore this warning by tapping "install anyway".
+You can safely ignore this warning by tapping "Install anyway".

  <img width="256" alt="Security Warning" src="./images/security_warning.jpg">